mjsalerno/UnoBot/README.md

 ### values in the config file

-        Server - if no value given it will default to localhost Port - if no value given it will default to 6667 Channel - the channel the bot connects to #uno Nick - if no value given it will default to unoBot BotOps - if no value given it will default to null this should be a list seperated by ',' and no spaces. the first user in this list should be the owner.
+        Server - if no value given it will default to localhost

+        Port - if no value given it will default to 6667

+		Channel - the channel the bot connects to #uno

+		Nick - if no value given it will default to unoBot

+		BotOps - if no value given it will default to null this should be a list seperated by ',' and no spaces. the first user in this list should be the owner.

+		UpdateScript - if an BotOps in the channel says "!update" this script will run. if using a 'nix shell script a "./" may be required.

 ## Usage